SF-WDI-LABS/_rails-asset-pipeline/README.md

 ## Caching

 Manifests help Rails know how to order all of the different files and combine them into one.
-But Rails does something with the file name tha tmight seem odd.
+But Rails does something with the file name that might seem odd.
 It adds a large string of random-looking characters in production.
 For example, you might see a CSS file called `application-908e25f4bf641868d8683022a5b62f54.css`.
 Why not just call it `application.css`?

 As you know, web applications can be configured to "cache" files in the client's browser, including JavaScript and CSS.